prideout/prideout.github.com/_posts/2015-12-06-marching-squares.md

 #### Color Source Images

 Grayscale images use a threshold value to determine insideness, but color images use a simple color selector.
-For example, suppose we have an RGBA image that looks like this:
+For example, suppose we have an ARGB image that looks like this:

 <img src="{{ ASSET_PATH }}/figures/COLOR_SOURCE.png" class="figure">

-The semitransparent pixels on the outside of the island have an ARGB value of 0x214562, so we can invoke marching squares like this:
+The transparent pixels on the outside of the island have an ARGB value of 0x00214562, so we can invoke marching squares like this:

     mlist = par_msquares_from_color(rgbadata, width, height, cellsize, 0x214562, 4, 0);